sunderedsystems/s5e.sunderedsystems.com/docs/techniques.md

 |-------------|------------------------|
 | 2+          | –20ft movement per extra spell |

-> Movement speed cannot be negative
+- Movement cannot be negative
 > If a spell would do so: it **fails**

 > Ending extra spells removes the penalties